justrinoo/justrinoo/readme.md

 # Hi, I'm Rino Satya Putra :grin:

-I am Indonesian, I am still a high school student who works as a backend web developer and has become a full stack web developer in one project, I like music & games, I can work with the team well.
+I am Indonesian, I am still a high school student who works as a backend web developer and has become a full stack web developer, I like music & games, I can work with the team well.
 I am currently busy learning new things about technology, especially for websites :v:

 ### Things I'm working with
 <p>